The-Alchemist/cassandra_fdw/README.md

 	SELECT * FROM test limit 5;
 ```

-For the full list of supported parameters, see [Reference Documentation](doc.pdf).
+For the full list of supported parameters, see [Reference Documentation PDF](doc.pdf).

 ###